 According to Brown and Lee, (2021), in the United States of America, characterized by its dynamic business environment and diverse workforce, organizations employ a range of non-cash perks s, including recognition programs, employee empowerment initiatives, and professional development opportunities, to enhance employee engagement and retention However, the effectiveness of these incentives may vary across industries and organizational cultures that eventually leads to employee performance as well as organizational performance at large.

 In the part of Asian countries, where by the hierarchical structures and collectivist cultures prevail, non-cash perks such as recognition, career development opportunities, and job security play a crucial role in fostering employee loyalty and retention (Chowdhury and Ariffin, 2021).
-According to Wang and Kim, 2018), the effectiveness of non-cash perks may vary across countries with differing cultural values and economic conditions, such as Japan and India
+According to Wang and Kim, 2018), the effectiveness of non-cash perks may vary across countries with differing cultural values and economic conditions, such as Japan and India.

 In African countries, most organizations often rely on non-cash perks such as skills development programs, inclusive workplace cultures, and opportunities for advancement to retain skilled employees (Nkomo et al., 2017).
 However, the impact of these incentives may be constrained by resource limitations and infrastructural deficits (Mugambi & Kariuki, 2020).